 In order to be a good candidate for revision rhinoplasty, you need to be a generally healthy person, preferably a nonsmoker.
 If you are a smoker, you need to try quitting or reducing your tobacco usage before your surgery.
 Smoking can introduce additional complications into your surgery, which can cause harm to your nose and your overall health.

-It is also critical that enough time has passed since your previous rhinoplasty.
+It is also critical that enough time has passed since your original rhinoplasty.
 Most surgeons recommend that you wait at least one year before attempting surgery again.
-This time period allows your nose to completely heal and for any scar tissue to become pliable.
+This time period allows your nose to heal completely and any scar tissue to become pliable.

 Revision Rhinoplasty Consultations